Would you like to see the infield fly rule explained?

 Ah yes, the infield fly rule.

-Considered by many to be one of the most controversial calls that an umpire can make, the infield fly rule has had its fair share of controversy.
+Considered by many to be one of the most controversial calls an umpire can make, the infield fly rule has had its fair share of controversy.

 There is also a lot of confusion about the rule.
 In this article we will discuss the rules origin, purpose, and go over some different scenarios where the rule can come into play.